gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## lift3

-Lifts a ternary function into `ReadonlyNonEmptyArray`.
+Lifts a ternary function into `NonEmptyReadonlyArray`.

 **Signature**